 Lately, some of my biz-friends have been struggling with naming their biz, so I decided to write out my top tips to name your business.
 One of the most exciting and nerve-wracking things about being an entrepreneur is choosing the right name for your business.
 It’s like naming a baby!
 It feels so permanent and you want to get it right.

 I myself have struggled a lot with naming things, it could be because I’m a Libra and super indecisive by nature, either way, I have gone through some struggle naming things.
 My first business ever, I called it Hello Design Sugar, and I honestly have no idea why.
 I think at the time it sounded ~cool~, but there was no real thought behind it.
 Then I had We Are Kemy, which is a combination of both me and my husbands names (Keal + Emmy).
 We chose to add the “we are” because the domain Kemy.com is taken, which wasn’t a very good reason tbh.
 Then we changed our URL to Kemy.Studio which meant we had to change all our branding to reflect that.
 Ultimately we decided that Kemystry was a better name because it reflected who we are and had a strong concept for us.
-As you can see, its a mess choosing a name you’re happy with.
+As you can see, it’s a mess choosing a name you’re happy with.

 Choosing the perfect name that you can stick to for a long time is… difficult.
 I actually struggled with the name Emmygination for a while.
 I didn’t know where I wanted to take it or what I wanted it to reflect.
 I went through a lot of different variations until I ended up with what I have and actually ended up creating a system to make it easier to come up with business names!
-You can actually download the workbook at The Freebie Hub, it will help you sort your ideas and come up with the best name for you that you’ll love.

 While you’re figuring it out, below are my top tips to name your business.
 Things to keep in mind when choosing a name, things I wish I had known when I started naming my studio.
 Basically all the things I think will help make the naming process a bit easier on you ;).